 Answer: Both the prospective bride and groom must apply at the same time at a South Carolina County Courthouse Marriage License Bureau.
 Courthouses are usually open from 8:30 am to 4:30 pm weekdays only.
 County courthouses are closed on weekends and holidays.
 We are not county-specific, so you may obtain your license in any county in SC and get married in a different county

 There is a 24-hour waiting period before the license can be picked up (by either the bride or the groom).
 When applying for the license, a fee, which may vary according to location, is collected.
-The Courthouse will accept CASH only; not a check or credit card.
+The Courthouse will accept CASH or CREDIT CARDS only; not a personal check.
 The fee is $70 in Charleston County.

 Directions to Charleston County Courthouse: